Fazle Kader Muhammad Abdul Baqui

 Fazle Kader Muhammad Abdul Baqui (born 1 January 1916) was the first Comptroller and Auditor General of Bangladesh.

 Early life

 Abdul Baqui was born on 1 January 1916.
 He did his bachelor's degree in economics at University of Calcutta and masters in English at the University of Dhaka.

 Career

 Abdul Baqui joined the administrative service on 28 December 1943.

 Abdul Baqui was the financial advisor of Jute Trading Corporation.
 He was the general manager of the House Building Finance Corporation.
 He was a director of Trading Corporation of Pakistan.
 He was the deputy account general of East Pakistan.

 Abdul Baqui was appointed the first Comptroller and Auditor General of Bangladesh on 11 May 1973.
 He served as the Comptroller and Auditor General till 31 December 1975.

+Personal life

+Abdul Baqui was the elder brother of F K M A Munim.
+He passed away in 2017 leaving his wife and three daughters.